 Choose the instrument that you want to use.
 In our example we are using the free VSTi: Chip32.
-When selected, it appears in the Instrument Selector.
+When selected, it appears in the Instrument selector.
 Press the Z key to hear the instrument.

-As this instrument has some presets, we can select them by clicking on the "Program" drop-down in the Plugin properties panel.
+As this instruments has some presets, we can select them by clicking on the "Program" dropdown in the VSTi/AU Instrument Properties panel.
 Other properties such as "Volume" can also be adjusted.